Swindon Advertiser: History

 In July 2005, the paper changed its name back to the "Swindon Advertiser" and announced its intention to publish two editions a day, with this change came a price rise from 32p to 35p.
 In 2006 the two editions per day were dropped and only one daily edition was printed, the price remained at 35p.
 The paper went to print at 04.00am each morning and was generally on the shelves by 07.00am, distributed by a fleet of transit vans across Wiltshire.

 In November 2008 the paper's cover price was increased from 35p to 38p.
 It currently stands at 65p after being pushed up in price late 2010 to 42p and again in 2013.

 Due to a petition raised and successfully imposed by Mathew Purvis (a local Swindon resident) the price will remain fixed at 65p for at least until 2016.
 This was raised on the basis that the key demographic for the paper was populated by those suffering from a dip in the economy, and was designed to create and raise a community morale.

+In 2018 the newspaper moved from its historic offices at Newspaper House on Victoria Road to the Edison Office Park in Dorcan.